VERDI, STRADIVARI AND LA DOLCE VITA

 We travel to Cremona, a beautiful city renowned for its long and illustrious musical traditions.

 We’ll visit the Stradivari Museum to see some of the grand creations, then we have a concert in the city before ending the day in Verona.
 (B, D)

-Kai Gleusteen and Catherine Ordronneau perform in Cremona.
+Kai Gleusteen (violin) and Catherine Ordronneau (piano) at the Stradivari Museum

 We begin with a Tour of the lovely city forever linked with Romeo and Juliet.
 We will explore the sights, including the Roman Arena di Verona where Maria Callas had her European debut, and have some time for lunch.
 This afternoon we drive to Casalmaggiore and enjoy a special dinner before our concert.
 We return late to fair Verona.
 (B, D)